2b-t/docker-realtime/doc/RealTimeOptimizations.md

 ## 1. Introduction

 The following sections will outline a few things to consider when setting up a real-time capable systems and optimizations that should help improve its real-time performance significantly.
 This guide is largely based on the exhaustive [**Red Hat optimisation guide**](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_for_real_time/8/html-single/optimizing_rhel_8_for_real_time_for_low_latency_operation/index), focusing on particular aspects of it.
+Additional information can be found in the [Ubuntu real-time kernel tuning guide](https://ubuntu.com/blog/real-time-kernel-tuning).

 ## 2. Selecting hardware